about the episode

 You're bringing those partners to your customers, they're helping you close your deals, but in the world of embed frameworks these things are in your interface.
 Consistently, you're the distribution channel.

-This is not about getting new users
+This is not about getting new users through partners.

 Sometimes indirectly it is, but usually this is about enhancing the experience of your product to maybe improve the MPS and customer retention.